Iran arrests 12 people for collaborating with Israel, Revolutionary Guards say

-Iran’s Revolutionary Guards said on Sunday that 12 people had been arrested for being operatives collaborating with Israel and planning acts against Iran’s security.
+Revolutionary Guards of Iran said on Sunday that 12 people had been arrested for being operatives collaborating with Israel and planning acts against Iran’s security.

 “As the Zionist regime (Israel) and their Western backers, most notably the United States, have not succeeded in their sinister goals against the people of Gaza and Lebanon, they are now seeking to spread the crisis to Iran with a series of actions planned against our country’s security,” the statement said.